meta4creations/post-duplicator/readme.txt

 = Where can I find the duplicate option? =

-The duplicate option appears in three places:
+The duplicate option appears in four places:

-1. **Posts List**: Hover over any post in the All Posts (or any post type list) screen and click "Duplicate [Post Type]" in the row actions
+1. **Posts List (Single)**: Hover over any post in the All Posts (or any post type list) screen and click "Duplicate [Post Type]" in the row actions
+2. **Posts List (Bulk)**: Select multiple posts using checkboxes, then choose "Duplicate" from the Bulk Actions dropdown
-2. **Gutenberg Editor**: Click the "Duplicate Post" button in the top toolbar when editing a published post
+3. **Gutenberg Editor**: Click the "Duplicate Post" button in the top toolbar when editing a post
-3. **Classic Editor**: Find the "Duplicate [Post Type]" button in the Publish meta box
+4. **Classic Editor**: Find the "Duplicate [Post Type]" button in the Publish meta box

-Note: The duplicate option only appears for published posts.
+The duplicate option works for all post statuses (published, draft, pending, etc.).

 = What information gets duplicated? =

 Post Duplicator creates a complete copy including:
-* All post content and formatting
+* All post content and formatting (including Gutenberg blocks)
-* Title and slug (with customizable suffixes)
+* Title and slug (with customizable suffixes or full editing)
-* All custom fields and metadata
+* All custom fields and metadata (ACF, meta boxes, etc.)
 * Categories, tags, and all custom taxonomies
-* Featured images
+* Featured images (with ability to change before duplication)
-* Post format
+* Post format and excerpt
+* Comment and ping status settings
+* Menu order
+* Post parent (for hierarchical post types)
+* Post password (if applicable)

-Comments are NOT duplicated (by design), and new unique IDs are assigned to the duplicate.
+Comments are NOT duplicated (by design), and new unique IDs and GUIDs are assigned to each duplicate.

 = Can I customize settings for individual duplications? =

 Yes!
-When the duplication modal opens, click "Customize Settings" (pencil icon) to:
+When the duplication modal opens, you can customize:
-* Edit the full title and slug
+* **Full title and slug** - Edit the complete title and slug, not just suffixes
-* Change post status, type, author, or date
-* See a live preview of what the duplicate will look like
+* **Post status** - Draft, published, pending, or same as original
+* **Post type** - Convert to a different post type during duplication
+* **Post author** - Assign to any user or leave without author
+* **Post date** - Use current time, original date, or pick a custom date with the calendar picker
+* **Post parent** - Set parent for hierarchical post types (pages, etc.)
+* **Featured image** - Change, replace, or remove the featured image
+* **Taxonomies** - Select which categories, tags, and custom taxonomies to include
+* **Custom meta** - Choose which custom fields to duplicate

+For bulk duplications or multiple clones, expand each post item to customize it individually.
 These customizations only apply to that specific duplication and don't change your default settings.

 = Can I duplicate posts to a different post type? =